How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 Wills of Māori could be probated through the Māori Land Court Te Kooti Whenua Māori (Head or District Offices).
 Others are in the records of Māori Affairs (Te Puni Kōkiri) or Māori Trustee Te Tumu Paeroa (Heador District Offices).
 See ‘Deceased Estates’ [AAMK 869 (MA 1/11)] for example.

-Probates are listed by name in Archway.
+Probates are listed by name in Collections search.

 Most probate records contain a variety of documents concerning: establishing the identity of the deceased, executors, and the processing of probate.